adrian-tarau/heimdall/README.md

 GRANT SELECT ON mysql.* TO heimdall;
 FLUSH PRIVILEGES;
 ```

-## Search Engine
+## Users

-This project uses Apache Lucene as a search engine.
+There is a default administrator (called `admin`, password `WhfAeDkf8857`) which can be used to access the application over the web.

 ## Configuration

-Under `application.properties` the database name or the database user/password can be changed.
+Most important settings can be changed using environment variables.
+See [application.properties](web/src/main/resources/application.properties) for available environment variables.

 ## Container

 The project is available in [Docker Hub](https://hub.docker.com/repository/docker/adriantarau/heimdall).
-Heimdall relies on MySQL as a required dependency and an optional
-S3 object store to store data collected from services.
+Heimdall relies on MySQL as a required dependency and an optional S3 object store to store data collected from services.

-Read [docker](docs/docker.md) document to learn how to deploy Heimdall in Docker.
+Read [docker](docs/docker.md) document to learn how to deploy Heimdall with Docker.